Disorder-induced spin-cluster magnetism in a doped kagome spin liquid candidate: Phenomenology of short ranged FM order via spin clusters

+In this equation the magnetic response is split into two components.
+The first term corresponds to the response of the free spin clusters, which contribute a nonlinear Langevin function response at small field $B$.
+The second describes the response of the AFM which gives a small-slope linear response at large $B$.
+Since this function describes the magnetization as a function of field $B$ at any temperature $T$, we write the explicit temperature dependence for the temperature-dependent parameters $n_c(T), S_\text{eff}(T)$, and $\chi_\text{AF}(T)$.
+As we describe below, these are the parameters we fit to $M(B)$ at each temperature $T$.

-In this equation the magnetic response is split into two components: the first term corresponds to the response of the free spin clusters, whereas the second describes the response of the AFM. $S_\text{eff}(T)$ and $n_c(T)$ describes the effective net magnetic moment and the density of the of the clusters which are generically temperature dependent quantities. $g$ denotes the Land\'e g-factor for the coupling external magnetic field and FM clusters.
-In the above equation, the free spin magnetization is approximated by the Langevin function $L(x)=coth(x)-1/x$ which is the large spin ($S_\text{eff}$) limit of the Brillouin function. $\chi_\text{AF}(T)$ denotes the temperature dependent susceptibility of the AFM states.
+The spin-cluster magnetization is for simplicity here captured with just two free parameters.
+Here $S_\text{eff}(T)$ and $n_c(T)$ describe the effective net magnetic moment for each cluster, and the density of the clusters (number of clusters per number of unit cells), respectively.
+These are generically temperature dependent quantities.
+Additionally the fixed parameter $g=2$ denotes the Land\'e g-factor for coupling external magnetic field and FM clusters.
+In the above equation, the free spin-cluster magnetization is approximated by the Langevin function $L(x)=\coth(x)-1/x$ which gives the magnetization of a free classical spin as a function of the dimensionless combination $x$.
+This ratio $x$ is the magnetic energy $g\mu_BS_\text{eff} B$ divided by temperature $k_B T$.
+The Langevin function is the large spin (large $S_\text{eff}$) limit of the Brillouin function which gives the magnetization of a quantum spin-$S$ moment.
+This limit amounts to a classical description of the net FM cluster moment.
+Finally, $L(x)$ comes multiplied by a coefficient, given by the product of the density of spin clusters $n_c$ times the magnetic moment per cluster $g \mu_B S_\text{eff}(T)$.

+We fit the measured $M(B)$ isotherms as in Fig.~\ref{fig2} using Eqn.~\ref{eq:Mfit}.
+The fit to the measured function $M(B)$ was performed at each $T$, to extract the high-field linear coefficient $\chi_{AF}$ and the nonlinear Langevin spin-cluster magnetization described by the cluster density $n_c$ and effective moment $S_\text{eff}$.
+This fitting procedure is robust, as can already be seen visually from inspection of Fig.~\ref{fig2}.
+The high field region is linear and provides the AFM linear contribution $\chi_{AF}$ for the fit.
+The nonlinear behavior at small $B$ is fitted to the Langevin function $L(x)$ with just two parameters, cluster density $n_c$ and effective moment $S_\text{eff}$, which together just act as a magnetic field scale $x$ in $L(x)$ and as an overall magnetization coefficient multiplying $L(x)$.
+Since $S_\text{eff}$ is necessarily a dimensionless number quite a bit larger than 1, as indeed seen in the fit, the Langevin function saturates for quite small fields, producing a nonlinear small $B$ contribution that can be distinguished from the large-$B$ slope of $\chi_{AF}$.